ricleal/PythonCode/Fitting/superimpose/README.md

                         Discard n points from the end of every dataset.
   -n, --no-save         Do not save the scaled datasets as _scaled.csv.
   -k K                  Default K value for I_{scaled}(Q) = K*I(Q)+b.
+  --k-list K_LIST [K_LIST ...]
-  -b B                  Default b value for I_{scaled}(Q) = K*I(Q)+b.
+                        List of K values.
+Must be the same lenght has data -1 -b B                  Default b value for I_{scaled}(Q) = K*I(Q)+b.
+  --b-list B_LIST [B_LIST ...]
+                        List of B values.
+Must be the same lenght has data -1
 ```

 ## Usage Examples